Aoshi2020/DeadAsDisco-SyncTool/README.md

 Auto-detects BPM, Beat Offset, and Start Time for any song.
 Built for Dead as Disco mapping.

+## About this project
+I’m fairly new to programming, and this is a learning project.
+It may not be perfect, but I’m improving as I go.
+Any feedback is appreciated.

 ## Features
 - Auto BPM detection with candidate list
 - Auto beat offset calculation